pshyong/Shibainu/doc/sprint 0/team.md

 ### Guidelines:

-	Methods of communication: Email, Discord, Phone as shown above
+	Methods of communication: Email, Discord and Phone (as shown above)

-	Communication response times: Discord is usually within the hour.
+	Communication response times: Discord response is usually within the hour.

-	Meetings: Will have in-person meetings at least once every other week somewhere on campus.
-Scrums will mostly be done online either VoIP or discord chat.
-We will take turns to take minutes because each of us will have implemented or in the middle of implementing something and can talk to us about their progress, their algorithm etc.
+	Meetings: We will have in-person meetings at least once every other week somewhere on campus.
+Scrum meetings will mostly be done online either using VoIP or discord chat.
+We will take turns to take minutes of our meetings because each of us will have implemented or be in the middle of implementing something and can talk to the rest of us about their progress, algorithm, etc.

 	Meetings Preparation: Preparation will be discussed before each meeting.
 Research is required for any feature/technical tool we want to implement.